ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Device Identity Triple {#sec-comid-triple-identity}

-A Device Identity triple relates one or more cryptographic keys to a device.
+A Device Identity triple record relates one or more cryptographic keys to a device identity.
-The triple subject is an identity used to name a device.
-The triple object is an array of cryptographic key(s) used to authenticate the device.
+The cryptographic keys are bound to or associated with a Target Environment that is within the device.
+The device identifier may be part of the Target Environment's `environment-map` or may be part of some other device identity credential, such as a certificate.
-The predicate asserts that any of the key(s) (found in the triple object) can be used to authenticate the device.
+The cryptographic keys are expected to be used to authenticate the device.

+Device Identity triples instruct a Verifier to perform key validation checks, such as revocation, certificate path construction and verification, and proof of possession.
+The Verifier SHOULD perform offline verification of keys contained in Device Identity triples.

-If contained in a CoRIM, this triple endorses that the key(s) were provisioned to the Target Environment.
+When Device Identity triples are contained in a CoRIM, it endorses that the keys were securely provisioned to the named Target Environment.

-The Verifier SHOULD perform offline verification of the key(s).

-The subject of an identity triple uses an instance or class identifier to refer to a device, and a cryptographic key is the object.
-The predicate asserts that at least one of the keys, as defined by `$crypto-key-type-choice`, authenticates the Attester.
+Additional details about how a key was provisioned or is protected may be asserted using Endorsements such as  `endorsed-triples`.

-Depending on which `$crypto-key-type-choice` form is supplied, the Verifier may need to take different steps to locate or verify the key.
+Depending on key formatting, as defined by `$crypto-key-type-choice`, the Verifier may take different steps to locate and verify the key.

+If a key has usage restrictions that limits its use to device identity challenges, Verifiers SHOULD check for key use that violates usage restrictions.

 ~~~ cddl
 {::include cddl/identity-triple-record.cddl}